Cut-off Theorems for the PV-model: Deadlock

 \section{Deadlock}

-Deadlocks in a $PV$-program are characterized in terms of resource use and capacities.
-And the cut-off theorem for deadlocks in $T^n$ is given.
-By \cite{LFMSCS}, if there are loops in $T$, a state is a deadlock in $T^n$ if and only if the corresponding state is a deadlock in the non-looped program, where all loops in $T^n$ are delooped once.
-Similarly for the non deterministic choice: A deadlock in such a program is a deadlock in one of the choices.
-Hence, the deadlock cut-off results hold for more general PV-programs. \begin{definition} Let $X$ be the geometric model of a $PV$-program with $n$ threads.
-A state $\mathbf{x}=(x_1,\ldots,x_n)\in X$ is a deadlock if \begin{itemize} \item $\mathbf{x}$ is \emph{reachable}: there is a dipath $\gamma:I\to X$ with $\gamma(0)=\perp$ and $\gamma(1)=\mathbf{x}$ \item for all $i$, either $x_i=\top$ or there is an $\varepsilon>0$, such that $\mathbf{x}+te_i\in F_p$ for all $t\in]0,\varepsilon[$. \item at least one $x_j\neq \top$. \end{itemize} \end{definition} \begin{remark} Equivalently, $\mathbf{x}$ is a deadlock if it is not the final point, it is reachable from $\perp$ and no non-trivial directed path initiates in $\mathbf{x}$. \end{remark} \begin{example} Let $T1=P_aP_bV_bV_a$ and $T2=P_bP_aV_aV_b$ and let both resources have capacity 1.
-Then $T1|T2$ has a deadlock.
-The thread $T=T1.T2$ in parallel with itself $T^2$ has two deadlocks.
-See Fig.~\ref{fig:twodeadlocks}.
-This generalizes, see Prop.~\ref{prop:deadcombo}.
-If $T1|T2|\cdots |Tn$ has a deadlock, then $(T1.T2.\ldots.Tn)^n$ has at least $n(n-1)$ deadlocks. \end{example}
+Deadlocks in a $PV$-program are characterized in terms of resource use and capacities and the equivalent geometric definition is given.
+The main result is the cut-off theorem for deadlocks in $T^n$, Thm.~\ref{thm:deadgeneral} and Cor.~\ref{cor:deadsymmetric}.
+By \cite{LFMSCS}, if there are loops in $T$, a state is a deadlock in $T^n$ if and only if the corresponding state is a deadlock in the non-looped program, where all loops in $T^n$ are delooped once in the sense that all $w_i( w_{i+1}...w_k)^*w_{k+1}$ are replaced by $w_i. w_{i+1}...w_k.w_{k+1}$ .
+Similarly for non deterministic choice: A deadlock in such a program is a deadlock for at least one of the choices.
+So deadlocks can be found one choice at a time.
+Hence, the deadlock cut-off results hold for more general $PV$-programs.